luikyv/go-oidc/README.md

 op, _ := provider.New(
   ...,
   provider.WithTokenOptions(func(_ goidc.GrantInfo, _ *goidc.Client) goidc.TokenOptions {
-    // All tokens are issued as JWTs with a lifetime of 600 seconds. return goidc.NewJWTTokenOptions(goidc.RS256, 600)
+    // Access tokens are issued as JWTs with a lifetime of 600 seconds. return goidc.NewJWTTokenOptions(goidc.RS256, 600)
 	}),
   ...,
 )
 ```

-Refresh tokens are always **opaque** and have a fixed length of 99 characters.

-In go-oidc, refresh and access tokens are differentiated by their length.
-That being said, never issue opaque access tokens with a length of 99 characters.
+In go-oidc, refresh tokens are always **opaque** and have a fixed length of 99 characters.
+Also, refresh and opaque access tokens are differentiated by their length.
+That being said, never issue opaque tokens with a length of 99 characters.

 ### Scopes